You can use the official

 The

-Spree::UserMethods
+Spree::UserMethods module

 provides extensive

-model.
-User methods allow a User
+integration for a User model.
+User methods allow a User object to relate to

-other major models in Solidus like Spree::Order
+other major models in Solidus like Spree::Orders and Spree::StoreCredits.

-To add user methods to your User
+To add user methods to your User model, include Spree::UserMethods in it:

 module MyStore